efleming18/aws-sandbox/articles/AzureQueueStorage.md

 Azure Queue Storage can be accessed anywhere via authenticated http, or https requests.
 In these queues, you can store millions of messages to be consumed by some process that runs in your code base to read from the queue, an Azure web role, or an Azure worker role.

 ##Set Up
 Before interacting with any of Azure's storage capabilites you'll need to create an Azure Storage Account.
-This will be place where all of the Azure Storage Data objects are stored.
+This will be the place where all of the Azure Storage Data objects are stored.
 This can be accomplished from the Azure Portal, Azure CLI, or Azure PowerShell.

 Portal: https://portal.azure.com/
 CLI: https://docs.microsoft.com/en-us/azure/storage/storage-azure-cli
 PowerShell: https://docs.microsoft.com/en-us/azure/storage/storage-powershell-guide-full

 For this walk-through, we will be using the Azure Storage account in the cloud rather than the Azure storage emulator.
 I will be writing another article on using the Azure Storage emulator, but for now you can find information on it here, https://docs.microsoft.com/en-us/azure/storage/storage-use-emulator.
-The existence of the Azure Storage emulator is a big advantage for developers over the AWS SQS where there is no ability to test locally.
+The existence of the Azure Storage emulator is a big advantage for developers over AWS SQS where there is no ability to test locally.

 ##Creating a new Queue Storage
-The first step in being able to programatically create a new queue, is to set up the Connection string for being able to communicate with your Azure Storage account.
+The first step in being able to programatically create a new queue, is to set up the connection string for being able to communicate with your Azure Storage account.
 This can be accomplished by adding the following line to the **appSettings** section of your App/Web.config file.

 ```
 [code language="csharp" escaped="true"]